-Our preclinical data have demonstrated that non- $\alpha$ IL-2 achieved at least the same degree of tumor growth inhibition in mice as a wild-type IL-2, as shown in the figure below.
-We compared the ability of non- $\alpha$ IL-2 and wild-type IL-2 to inhibit the growth of established MC38 colon cancer tumors in mice.
-Mice received 2 mg/kg of either non- $\alpha$ IL-2 or wild-type IL-2 three times per week and equivalent levels of tumor growth control were achieved.
-Notably, this preclinical study compared non-masked versions of wild-type IL-2 and non- $\alpha$ IL-2, which resulted in mortality for a subset of mice after the sixth day in both groups.
-In addition to these preclinical data, recent results from a third party's clinical trial showed objective responses in patients dosed with a systemic non- $\alpha$ IL-2 molecule.
+Our preclinical data have demonstrated that non- α IL-2 achieved at least the same degree of tumor growth inhibition in mice as a wild-type IL-2, as shown in the figure below.
+We compared the ability of non- α IL-2 and wild-type IL-2 to inhibit the growth of established MC38 colon cancer tumors in mice.
+Mice received 2 mg/kg of either non- α IL-2 or wild-type IL-2 three times per week and equivalent levels of tumor growth control were achieved.
+Notably, this preclinical study compared non-masked versions of wild-type IL-2 and

+$non-\alpha$ IL-2, which resulted in mortality for a subset of mice after the sixth day in both groups.
+In addition to these preclinical data, recent results from a third party's clinical trial showed objective responses in patients dosed with a systemic $non-\alpha$ IL-2 molecule.

-Similar Tumor Growth Inhibition for Wild Type and Non-Alpha IL-2 in Mice with MC38 Colon Cancer with three key features designed to overcome this: (1) avoidance of binding to CD25, the IL- $2\alpha$ receptor subunit, in order to reduce the activation of Treg cells that inhibit immune response, while maintaining effective activation of CD8+ and NK cells that promote an anti-tumor immune response; (2) overcoming the short circulating half-life of the native cytokine using the half-life extension domain; and (3) a removable protease-cleavable protein mask that prevents XTX202 from binding and signaling until the mask is removed by the MMPs that are preferentially active within the TME.
+Similar Tumor Growth Inhibition for Wild Type and Non-Alpha IL-2 in Mice with MC38 Colon Cancer

+The critical challenge in the development of IL-2 therapeutics is to improve patient tolerability without reducing efficacy.
+Deploying the key structural components of our GPS platform, we have designed XTX202 with three key features designed to overcome this: (1) avoidance of binding to CD25, the IL-2 α receptor subunit, in order to reduce the activation of Treg cells that inhibit immune response, while maintaining effective activation of CD8+ and NK cells that promote an anti-tumor immune response; (2) overcoming the short circulating half-life of the native cytokine using the half-life extension domain; and (3) a removable protease-cleavable protein mask that prevents XTX202 from binding and signaling until the mask is removed by the MMPs that are preferentially active within the TME.